maahibatra/High-Seas-Project-Ideas/README.md

 # High Seas Project Ideas

-NOTE: THE PIRATE SPEECH TOGGLE IS NOT WORKING AT THE MOMENTz
+NOTE: THE PIRATE SPEECH TOGGLE IS NOT WORKING AT THE MOMENT.

 This project is made for High Seas - Hack Club to help anyone who needs inspiration - with a little pirate twist!!